Unfortunately, do it wrong, and you may compromise the engine’s performance and lifespan.

 You can refer to your owner’s manual for these details and other oil-specific requirements — for example, your car’s diesel engine requires synthetic oil for optimal performance.
 Remember that not using the right oil can adversely affect the engine’s lubrication and lifespan.

-Warm oil flows better and takes away some of the contaminants when it’s drained.
+Hot oil flows better and takes away some of the contaminants when it’s drained.
+Always be careful when working with hot oil.

 Next, you’ll need to: